The brief reign of King Radio

 Mike Raven swings onto Red Sands.
 Photo from a 1966 edition of the News Of The World, donated by Wendy Haberl.

 One of the first voices heard on King, during their test transmissions, was “Jay Thompson”.
 This was the on-air name used by director John Thompson.
-He had been planning an offshore station for some years and been involved in the abortive launch of GB-LN/The Voice Of Slough.
 King Radio was based on Red Sands fort but, for some unknown reason, these test programmes referred to the station as broadcasting from The Nore, another fort which had been demolished some years previously.

 click to hear audio Jay Thompson on a test transmission from February or March 1965.
 This recording kindly donated by Harm Koenders of The Offshore Radio Archive (duration 1 minute 49 seconds).

-Jay Thompson did not stay with King long but his old colleague from the Voice of Slough, Roger Gomez, continued broadcasting with the station.
+Thompson had been planning an offshore station for many years and had previously been involved in a project known as both GBLN and The Voice of Slough.
+He did not stay with King long but an old colleague from the Voice of Slough, Roger Gomez, continued to broadcast with the new station.

 click to hear audio Roger Gomez on King Radio's Lunchbox programme.
 This recording kindly provided by Stuart Russell (duration 2 minutes 20 seconds).

-The programmes made frequent references to Polydor Records (“a Polydor hi-fi presentation”) and this letter, right, confirms that the record company was closely involved.
+The programmes made frequent references to Polydor Records (“a Polydor hi-fi presentation”) and the letter, below right, confirms that the record company was closely involved.

 Click to enlarge this letter from Polydor Records, the home of such King favourites as James Last and Bert Kaempfert.
 Thanks to Hans Knot.

 One of the later presenters on King was John Aston, then known as “John Stewart”.
-He has kept some King Radio stationery as a souvenir for forty years, see below.
+He kept some King Radio stationery as a souvenir which he kindly shared with The Pirate Radio Hall of Fame, see below left.

 Click to enlarge this blank King Radio message form kindly provided by John Aston.
 King broadcast on a wavelength of 236 metres but this form still showed the old Invicta wavelength of 306 metres.